-The Wing is everything I desire in a harness.
-It is easy on the wallet, two ounces lighter than competing models yet comfortable, and fully
+The Edelrid Wing is everything I desire in a harness.
+It is easy on the wallet, two ounces lighter than competing models yet comfortable, and fully and easily adjustable.

 ABOUT THE RATING: Five stars, factoring in price, utility, weight and comfort.